A College Preparatory School with a Military Tradition™

 The Ideal Vehicle For Developing Leadership And Management Skills

 When students enter Valley Forge Military Academy, they must accept the values and standards of “The Forge” as their own if they are to succeed.
 For the Corps of Cadets these values and standards are reflected in three basic declarations: the Mission Statement, the Cadet Resolution and the Honor Code.
-The companies live together, eat meals together in the Regimental Mess, and wear the unique uniform that identifies them as Valley Forge Military Academy students.
+The companies live together, eat meals together in the Regimental Mess, and wear the unique uniform that identifies them as Valley Forge Military Academy cadets.

 Cadet training teaches students to think clearly, to keep their minds alert and active, and to form habits of neatness and correctness.
 It prepares them for greater responsibilities by teaching respect and obedience to authority and by developing habits of self-discipline.